 When you preview for a specific target, the condition tags set for that target are automatically used in the preview.
 However, you can also preview your content by manually setting different condition tags to be included or excluded.
-Flare will remember the manual condition settings as you open one content file after another so that you do not need to select the conditions each time you move to a different file.
+Flare Desktop will remember the manual condition settings as you open one content file after another so that you do not need to select the conditions each time you move to a different file.

-a.
-Next to the Conditional Expression field, click .
-The Conditional Text dialog opens.
+- a.
+Next to the Conditional Expression field, click 🔊.
+The Conditional Text dialog opens. - ▶ NOTE When you open the dialog, either the Basic or Advanced mode is already selected, depending on which mode is being used in the target.
+For more information about the Basic and Advanced modes, see the Help system. - b.

-- b.
 If using the Basic mode, highlight a condition row, and select an option to the right (Include, Exclude, Display by Media Query-Web, Tablet, or Mobile).
-Conditions already provided in the target are set by default. - NOTE Changes in the Preview window are not transferred to the target settings.
+Conditions already provided in the target are set by default. - ▶ NOTE Changes in the Preview window are not transferred to the target settings.
 They're simply temporary so that you can see what a topic looks like with certain condition settings. - c.
 Click OK. - 5.
-(Optional) Click in the local toolbar to refresh the Preview window.
+(Optional) Click 🕑 in the local toolbar to refresh the Preview window.
 This ensures you are seeing the most up-to-date content.

-6. (Optional) Click to lock the Preview window.
+6. (Optional) Click 🗎 to lock the Preview window.
 By enabling the lock button, you can continue to show the preview for one topic while opening other topics in the XML Editor.